 How we collect your data

 We collect data about you in a variety of ways and this will usually start when you make an enquiry to Oakley Coach and continue when you attend your first and subsequent coaching sessions.
 At Oakley Coach, we keep paper and electronic records.
-Information we write down on paper may be transferred to our electronic system.
+Information we write down on paper is stored securely at our office address and may be transferred to our electronic system.

 Electronic data is stored on an encrypted, password protected laptop.

 This data is accessible only to members of Oakley Coach staff who are directly involved in your care.
-We have implemented a two-tier security platform: Our receptionists can access your appointment booking information and billing details but have no access to your coaching notes.
-Your coach has full access to your account including booking information, billing details and clinical notes.
+We have implemented a two-tier security platform: Your coach has full access to your account including booking information, billing details and clinical notes.
 This further helps to protect your data and minimises the ability of others to access your data.
 Our passwords are changed regularly, are unique to each staff member and are never shared between staff members.